aviram26/frame0-mcp-server/README.md

 [![Frame0 MCP Video Example](https://github.com/niklauslee/frame0-mcp-server/raw/main/thumbnail.png)](https://frame0.app/videos/frame0-mcp-example.mp4)

-# Frame0 MCP Server
+# Muzika Frame0 MCP Server

-[Frame0](https://frame0.app/) is a Balsamiq-alternative wireframe tool for modern apps. **Frame0 MCP Server** allows you for creating and modifying wireframes in Frame0 by prompting.
+[Frame0](https://frame0.app/) is a Balsamiq-alternative wireframe tool for modern apps. **Muzika Frame0 MCP Server** is a customized version that allows you to create and modify wireframes in Frame0 specifically for the Muzika music analytics project.

+## About Muzika Project

+Muzika is a comprehensive music band and artist data management system designed to capture and analyze complex relationships in the music industry:

+- **Artist career paths**: Track artists moving between bands
+- **Temporal relationships**: When artists were in which bands
+- **Cross-band connections**: Find artists who played together
+- **Career timeline analysis**: Complete artist journey visualization

 ## Setup